 First Time Buyer's Checklist

-From deposits and credit scores to letters and certificates, there’s many different things that are required from you when looking to get a mortgage; all of which are vital to the buying process.
+From deposits and credit scores to letters and certificates, there are many different things that are required from you when looking to get a mortgage; all of which are vital to the buying process.

 Mortgages can be incredibly complicated so to help make the process a little easier, we’ve gathered a list of all the things you need in order to buy a house.

 There is no set minimum credit score needed when it comes to buying a house however if you’re buying a house with a mortgage, your score needs to be high enough for a lender to be confident, and willing to offer you a mortgage.
 The exact score you need depends on your lender, as it varies.